 With this project, I’m very interested in exploring the concept of disrupting the picture plane, and creating more collage-style photographic images.
 I want to expand on many of these ideas I’ve been starting to investigate like using diptychs and groupings to continue an image through multiple frames (like “Sanctuary” and “Migration”), or revealing different layers of imagery within the same piece (like “Slash+Burn”).
 I’m also most interested in creating an installation using highly stylized and patterned wallpaper imagery (like my piece “Canopy”).
 For example, I’m very influenced by the bold and colorful work of the art collaborative FAILE, and their incredible integration of collage, sculpture, and installation.
 For my residency project I want to create an installation in the gallery that incorporates all of these mediums, to create beautifully detailed pieces that subvert and question the world around us.
 Specifically, I’m envisioning a wallpaper installation on the full back wall, with large framed pieces, diptychs, picture groupings, and possibly sculptures filling in the surrounding areas.
 The concept, “Writing on the Wall”, is that this installation will be about beautiful decay, with my pieces revealing a satirically post-apocalyptic vision of the not too distant future.

 The UMOCA Artist-in-Residence program would be a huge benefit to my creative and professional development as an artist.
 Hearing insights about my work from visiting curators, critics, and lecturers would be invaluable.
-Also, having a studio space to create and work on projects would be a great resource, and exhibiting a new body of work in the A-I-R Space at the end of the year would be such an honor.
+Also, having a studio space to create and work on projects would be a great resource, especially to have room to set up studio lighting to photograph different subject matter, and the wall space to hang a lot of large-scale printed work to help build up my concepts.
+Exhibiting this new body of work in the A-I-R Space at the end of the year would also be such an honor.
 Thank you for your consideration, I think my work highlights many interesting techniques and innovative ideas, and I would love to share my residency project with the local artistic community.